kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 exact move sequence to be executed by the user.

 Additionally, provider authors should be aware that `clusterctl move` assumes all the provider's Controllers respect the `Cluster.Spec.Paused` field introduced in the v1alpha3 Cluster API specification.
+If a provider needs to perform extra work in response to a cluster being paused, `clusterctl move` can be blocked from creating any resources on the destination management cluster by annotating any resource to be moved with `clusterctl.cluster.x-k8s.io/block-move`.

 <aside class="note warning">